5T33Z0/OC-Little-Translated/W_Workarounds/README.md

 - Reboot
 - Run the Installer from the USB flash drive
 - Create a new APFS volume on your SSD/NVME in Disk Utility
-- Install macOS on it – if your EFI and config were working fine before, the installation should work without problems
+- Install macOS on it – if your EFI and config were working fine prior tp installing 14.4, they should work fine now
-- If you face problems, disable `SecureBootModel` during installation
+- If you face problems, disable `SecureBootModel` prior to installing

 ### Post-Install